loverajoel/jstips/README.md

 Tips are added frequently (read further if you want to stay in touch).

+## Support the community
+Well, if you like a tip or a writer, if you read in a specific language, you can support the writer and translator.
+Just send a tip and let them know the awesome work that they are doing!

 ### Can you help us enrich it?
 Sure, you can help the project in two ways, sending your tip or reviewing future tips.
 Any improvements or suggestions are more than welcome!